drunner/drunner/README.md

 # dRunner [![Build Status](https://travis-ci.org/drunner/drunner.svg?branch=master)](https://travis-ci.org/drunner/drunner)

-## Status - In light production use
+## Status - In production use

-The previous stable version of dRunner (0.6) is still available: [Version 0.6 branch](https://github.com/drunner/drunner/blob/Version_0_6/README.md).

 This version is a major rewrite to be cross-platform.
 While key functionality works it's under active development and has had only a small amount of testing (primarily on Linux).
 The documentation is currently incomplete, particularly around making your own dServices.

 ## Overview

-dRunner is a stand-alone executable and a set of conventions to make it easy to make, install, configure and use compatible Docker containers ("dServices") on a Debian or Ubuntu host via the command line interface.
+dRunner is a stand-alone executable and a set of conventions to make it easy to make, install, configure and use compatible "dServices" via the command line interface.
+It works on Debian, Ubuntu, Windows and Mac OS X.

-dRunner eliminates the need to manually store and manage scripts to use the Docker containers, or type in long docker run commands.
+Aimed at Docker containers, dRunner eliminates the need to manually store and manage scripts to use them, or type in long docker run commands.
 It also provides a configurable way (per host) to bring up services that consist of multiple Docker containers.
+And it works fine if you're not using Docker for your service.

 ## Features